AmitKumarDas/Decisions/blogs/maya_ops.md

 // Steps sets PodOps instance with the
-// provided steps that will be run later func (p *PodOps) Steps(opts ...PodBuildOption) *PodOps {
+// provided steps that will be run later
+//
+// NOTE:
+//  These steps form the core of pod
+// operations
+func (p *PodOps) Steps(opts ...PodBuildOption) *PodOps {
   p.BuildOptions = append(p.BuildOptions, opts...)
   return p